web site, the New Castle County Ethics Commission (NCCEC) states the following:

 "...
 I have learned through my preliminary inquiry that Setting was in a position where he would profit equally whether a developer purchased the property or whether a government purchased the property.
 This mitigates against your allegation that Meyer would be influenced by Setting to make sure the land was purchased by a developer.
 Setting did not care to whom the land was sold".

-Yet, according to a Wilmington News Journal article in July 2015, Mr Setting is/was indeed the developer, along with Greg Lingo.
+We have yet to receive any objective evidence of the above claims.
+According to a Wilmington News Journal article in July 2015, Mr Setting is/was indeed the developer, along with Greg Lingo.
 As developers, they invest in and pave over land, expecting an exponential return with the sale of homes.
 Hardly something not to be interested in.